 3 Substantial improvement means any repair or improvement of a structure which costs at least 50 percent of the market value of the structure before repair or improvement or results in an increase of more than 20 percent of the number of dwelling units.
 The full definition can be found at 24 CFR 55.2(b)(12).

-6. Is your project located in any of the floodplain categories below?
+5. Does your project occur in the FFRMS floodplain?